 The rationale for ICM was that emergency managers would be able to select appropriate communication strategies (and provide the correct type of information) to members of the public if they were aware of these affective reactions to different disaster types (MacDonagh et al., 2016).
-However, like SCCT and CERC, there appears to be very little evidence thus far to suggest that this model is directly informing crisis communication practices in relation to manmade and natural disasters.
+However, there appears to be very little evidence thus far to suggest that this model is directly informing crisis communication practices in relation to man-made and natural disasters.